tarneaux/.f/README.md

 bash /tmp/install.sh <username to create>
 ```

+> :warning: These configurations are made to work well with my own keyboard layout.
+For example, when using the awesomewm configurations, you may need to change some keys.
+You can find my keyboard layout [in monkeyboard.pdf](monkeyboard.pdf).

 ### Manually
 - On a fresh arch install, run these commands:
   - install yay